twopiharris/simpleGE/README.md

 *  **motion properties** - you can move the object by changing its dx and dy properties, or set a moveAngle and speed, and the sprite will calculate dx and dy automatically.
 *  **add force** - The add force method allows you to apply a force vector at any speed and angle to your sprite.
 This allows for realistic gravity and other physics effects.
 *  **angles** - The sprite has two main angle measurements.
 The imageAngle is the visual rotation, and the moveAngle allows you to move in an arbitrary direction.
 You can set these properties seperately (for a spaceship that moves sideways, for example) or you can use the ordinary angle property to handle both types of angle at once.
 *  **event-handling** - the Sprite has a process() method, which is empty.
 Any code you put in the process method will happen every frame.
-The isKeyPressed() method provides for easy keyboard reading, and you have access to attributes determining whether the mouse is over a sprite, pressed on a sprite, or has clicked on the sprite
+The isKeyPressed() method provides for easy keyboard reading, and you have access to attributes determining whether the mouse is over a sprite, pressed on a sprite, or has clicked on the sprite.
 *  **collision management** - The collidesWith() method checks to see if this sprite has collided with another sprite.
-You can also use the dirTo() and distanceTo() methods to implement a circular collision system, or to point the sprite towards a mouse or other sprite
+You can also use the dirTo() and distanceTo() methods to implement a circular collision system, or to point the sprite towards a mouse or other sprite.

+## GUI Elements
+SimpleGE also includes a small but powerful set of GUI tools.
+These are sufficient for building a basic user interface with both input and output widgets.
+All widgets can have a customized foreground and background color, custom font, size and position.
+All widgets can be used as-is or subclassed for more specific behavior.
+* **Label** - A basic output label, good for scores, timing, and other simple information.
+* **MultiLabel** - a multi-line label, useful for instructions or other multi-line output.
+* **Button** - just like a label, but you can click on it.
+You can test whether the button has been clicked for input
+* **Scroller** - a simple but functional scroller for error-free numeric input.
+You can specify the range of values as well as how the values change
+* **TextInput** - a basic but functional text box.
+Allows for text input

+## Convenience classes
+SimpleGE comes with a few other classes to help write fun games.
+* **Timer** - The timer is used for, well, timing.
+You can have as many as you want without affecting performance.
+* **Sound** - an object to simplify sound effects
+* **Animation** - an object to easily convert a spritesheet into a character animation.
+Can also be used to extract tiles from a tilesheet for use in a tile-based world.